-- It Is Pronounced Tro PAY: The Xi Gundam is named after a Greek letter - "Ξ".
-As such, it's pronounced like "ksee Gundam".
+- It Is Pronounced "Tro-PAY": The "Xi" in Xi Gundam is the Greek letter "Ξ".
+As such, it's pronounced "Ksee Gundam".

 - Never Found the Body: Averted in the novels.
 Amuro Ray and Char Aznable are confirmed to be dead, precisely because they did find their bodies.
 This is unlike in the anime canon, which opted to leave their fates ambiguous.

 - Nice Job Fixing It, Villain!: At the end, the Federation decides to have Hathaway executed without trial both as petty revenge and to serve as a warning to other dissidents.
-However, all this achieves is to turn Hathaway into a martyr and disillusioning key Federation officers to the point where they resign from service or decide to form their own resistance movement.
+However, all this achieves is to turn Hathaway into a martyr and disillusioning key Federation officers to the point where they resign from service or decide to form their own resistance movements.

 - Super Prototype: Xi Gundam, a prototype for a line of Minovsky Craft System equipped mobile suits that can take on dozens of mass produced mechs by itself.

 - Written by the Winners: Notably averted.
-Hathaway's capture and subsequent execution without trial only causes distrust for the Federation to grow even further and for Hathaway to be remembered as a hero.Gigi: His...
-Hathaway's name will be Murrumbidgee, and will ascend into legend.
+Hathaway's capture and subsequent execution without trial only causes distrust for the Federation to grow even further and for Hathaway to be remembered as a hero.Gigi: This... this isn't the end.
+His...
+Hathaway's name will become like the Murrumbidgee, and ascend into legend.